123sheela/CODSOFT/Task2-Student_Grade/README.md

 ## Description

  - ### Student Grade Calculator
-   This task is about a Grade calculator for the students, it seems to be an simple and easier one.
+   This task is about **A Grade calculator** for the students, it seems to be an simple and easier one.
      But declaring the variables and using it in the program plays a crucial part in this task.

 ## Overview